collective/collective.contacts/collective/contacts/README.txt

 The Person content type
 ========================

-In this section we are tesing the Person content type by performing basic operations like adding, updadating and deleting Person content items.
+In this section we are testing the Person content type by performing basic operations like adding, updating and deleting Person content items.

 Adding a new Person content item